testinggospels/camouflage/docs/handlebars.md

 For more details on how to use the proxy helper, refer to the Proxy page.

+!!! caution
+    Some of the Camouflage helpers allow (sometimes require) you to write your Javascript code in order to use them.
+However it's not a great idea to allow such code injections due to security concerns it creates.
+Camouflage disabled injection by default however you can enable it in config.yml.
+Following helpers will not work if injection is disabled.

+    - code;
+    - inject;
+    - pg;
+    - csv; and
+    - Any external custom handlebars you might define yourself.

+    Enable injection if you understand the potential risks.

 ## Inbuilt Helpers

 !!! note